Frozen (franchise): Frozen Ever After

 On September 12, 2014, Walt Disney World announced that a Frozen attraction is scheduled to open in June 2016 at Epcot's World Showcase in the Norway pavilion, replacing the park's Maelstrom ride.
 The attraction will feature the kingdom of Arendelle with music and scenes from the film, as well as meet-and-greets with Anna and Elsa.
 Buck and Lee confirmed in March 2015 that they have been assisting Disney Parks with the new Epcot ride's design.
-On the attraction, Buck stated "It's going to have real state-of-the-art audio animatoronics and it's going to look amazing."
+On the attraction, Buck stated "It's going to have real state-of-the-art audio animatronics and it's going to look amazing."
 In June 2015, it was announced that the attraction's name will be "Frozen Ever After" and will feature the kingdom of Arendelle during its "Winter in Summer" event, which will include appearances by the Snowgies from Frozen Fever, in addition to Anna, Elsa, Kristoff, Sven, Olaf, and Marshmallow.
 The attraction opened on June 21, 2016.